kallewesterling/seshat/docs/setup.md

 # Setup instructions

 This page instructs software engineers how to get started working with the Django codebase and PostgreSQL database for the "core" Seshat webapp.
+It assumes the engineer has access to a dumpfile of the Seshat "core" database.

 Local setup steps have been tested on an M1 Mac and on an Ubuntu VM running on the Mac.